abdoukaba/Laravel-REST-API/README.md

 1. Run `docker exec -it laravel-app composer install` to install laravel.
 1. Run `docker exec -it laravel-app php artisan migrate` to run the migrations.
 1. Visit `http://localhost:18080/` to see the web server.
-1. Create a pull request from your `develop` branch to the master branch.
-1. Inform us that the test is ready for review

 ## Requirements

 Build a basic API with that allows for rating of Sneakers

-The API **SHOULD** conform to modern RESTful best practices and **MUST** provide the following functionality:
+The API  conform to modern RESTful best practices and  provide the following functionality:

 - List, create, read, update, and delete sneakers
 - Search sneakers
 - Rate sneakers
     - Aggregated rating on sneaker

-### Endpoints

-Your application **MUST** conform to the following structure and return the appropriate HTTP return status codes.
-Endpoints mark as protected below **SHOULD** require authentication to view.

 ##### Sneakers